Regulation of ship pollution in the United States: Marine sanitation devices

 In addition, the Coast Guard, responsible for inspecting vessels for compliance with the MSD rules, has been heavily criticized for poor enforcement of Section 312 requirements.
 In its 2000 report, the Government Accountability Office (GAO) said that Coast Guard inspectors "rarely have time during scheduled ship examinations to inspect sewage treatment equipment or filter systems to see if they are working properly and filtering out potentially harmful contaminants."
-GAO reported that a number of factors limit the ability of Coast Guard inspectors to detect violations of environmental law and rules, including the inspectors' focus on safety, the large size some ships, limited time and staff for inspections, and the lack of an element of surprise concerning inspections.
+GAO reported that a number of factors limit the ability of Coast Guard inspectors to detect violations of environmental law and rules, including the inspectors' focus on safety, the large size of some ships, limited time and staff for inspections, and the lack of an element of surprise concerning inspections.
 The Coast Guard carries out a wide range of responsibilities that encompass both homeland security (ports, waterways, and coastal security, defense readiness, drug and migrant interdiction) and non-homeland security (search and rescue, marine environmental protection, fisheries enforcement, aids to navigation).
 Since the September 11 terrorist attacks on the United States, the Coast Guard has focused more of its resources on homeland security activities.
 One likely result is that less of the Coast Guard's time and attention are available for vessel inspections for MSD or other environmental compliance.

 Annex IV of MARPOL was drafted to regulate sewage discharges from vessels.
 It has entered into force internationally and would apply to ships that are flagged in ratifying countries, but because the United States has not ratified Annex IV, it is not mandatory that ships follow it when in U.S. waters.
 However, its requirements are minimal, even compared with U.S. rules for MSDs.
 Annex IV requires that vessels be equipped with a certified sewage treatment system or holding tank, but it prescribes no specific performance standards.
 Within three miles (5 km) of shore, Annex IV requires that sewage discharges be treated by a certified MSD prior to discharge.
 Between three and 12 mi from shore, sewage discharges must be treated by no less than maceration or chlorination; sewage discharges beyond 12 mi from shore are unrestricted.
 Vessels are permitted to meet alternative, less stringent requirements when they are in the jurisdiction of countries where less stringent requirements apply.
 In U.S. waters, vessels must comply with the regulations implementing Section 312 of the Clean Water Act.